KelvenH/E-Prospector.v2/README.md

 ---
 ## Overview
 E-Prospector is a digital block mining game.
 The purpose of the game is to generate Bit coins which can be exchanged for currency which in turn is used to 'pay' for power costs and upgrade elements.
 The game has a dashboard style layout to prevent 'lose of scrore' which would be encountered if the page were to be re-loaded.
-Note that all content including the brand name Electronic Zebra is entirely ficticious and there is no link or intended relationship to real world crypto performance / valuations.

 ---